twpol/tnab/README.md

-  /benchmark            Benchmark the HTML/CSS parser with the specified URLs /crashtest            Crash test the HTML/CSS parser with the specified URLs /load-document        Load navigable document from the specified URLs /print-dom            Print the HTML/CSS tree from the specified URLs /print-nodes          Print the HTML/CSS nodes from the specified URLs /print-tokens         Print the HTML/CSS tokens from the specified URLs
+  /benchmark            Benchmark the HTML/CSS parser with the specified URLs /crashtest            Crash test the HTML/CSS parser with the specified URLs /load-document        Load navigable document from the specified URLs /print-boxes          Print the box tree from the specified URLs /print-dom            Print the HTML/CSS tree from the specified URLs /print-nodes          Print the HTML/CSS nodes from the specified URLs /print-tokens         Print the HTML/CSS tokens from the specified URLs